yulchanshin/MariAu-to/README.md

-# Mario DQN Trainer & Eval
+# Mario DDQN Trainer & Eval

 A simple Deep Q-Learning setup for Super Mario Bros (gym_super_mario_bros + nes-py) with training (`main.py`) and evaluation (`eval_zero.py`).
 Includes wrappers for frame processing and checkpointing so you can pause/resume runs and track reward history.